li-wei-ta/Terraform/Day-1/Introduction.md

-# Key Take aways / Notes
+# Key Take aways

+## Hands on

+- How provision simple ec2 instance in main.tf

 ## Introduction to IaC (What's it's significance?)